DoctorKhan/The-Social-Game-Book/src/00_introduction/005_prologue_chimera_protocol.md

-# Prologue: Addendum — The Chimera Protocol
+# Prologue: Addendum — The Atomization Protocol

 **[CLASSIFIED: EYES ONLY]**
 **Cycle 7 - Progress Assessment**

 The intervention is a success.

-By systematically hollowing the middle sphere of kinship, we have rendered the subjects dependent on the large-scale systems we control.
+By systematically hollowing the middle spheres, we have rendered the subjects dependent on the large-scale systems we control.
 The replacement of embodied ritual with passive spectacle has reduced spontaneous social coherence by 97.3%.

 The neoteny protocol is stable.
 Their innate playfulness—their most dangerous, sovereign trait—has been successfully channeled into meaningless, high-stakes games of status and consumption.
 They now mistake their performance in these games for their survival, and their "work" is the engine of our economy.